Indepedent food writer and journalist

-A freelance journalist, editor and communications consultant, specialising in food, farming and the environment.
-The global food system is complex; as a farmer’s son with a master’s in food policy and 10 years across the sector, there are few better qualified to report, analyse and communicate its importance to the public.
+The global food system is complex, as well as fascinating.
+As a farmer’s son with a master’s in food policy and 10 years across the sector, there are few better qualified to report, analyse and communicate its importance to the public.
+He believes that bringing the stories behind our food to life, from the wondrous to the alarming, will spark the engagement and collective understanding needed to improve our food system.

 My Latest Work